-More general scholarship and financial aid providers include the Fulbright scholarships, Gilman scholarships, and International Education Finance Corporation (IEFC).
+More general scholarship and financial aid providers include the Fulbright scholarships and Gilman scholarships.
 The Association for Asian Studies also has a page listing of potential grants and scholarships you can check out.
 This way, you can have a peace of mind while enjoying the perks of studying abroad!

 Planning Your Trip

 Asia is commonly divided into geographic and cultural sub regions - the Caucasus, Central Asia, East Asia, South Asia, North Asia, Southwest Asia and Southeast Asia.
 Culturally, there has been little unity or common history for many of the cultures and peoples of Asia.
 Each region has a distinct identity of its own that, when aggregated, has given Asia a timeless cultural heritage.

 You will likely find Asian customs new, confusing, and even bewildering.
 Before you tip a waitress in China or Japan, or relax along Thailand's beaches by reclining, stop!
 Take a look around you to see if anybody is doing that.
 Regardless of your destination country, it is critical that you not offend the locals by resorting to certain behaviours you wouldn't think twice about back home!
 Learn to observe others for the culture's dos-and-don'ts, do a little background research before travelling, and keep a lookout for affronted glares from locals!